tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 When a non-default `Argument` is used, a `Response.comment` SHOULD include the `Parameter` and the non-default value.
 This provides the non-default value for human consumers.

 Implementers MUST NOT produce Test `Implementations` identified by the same identifiers that only implement non-default `Parameter` values.
 An implementation of a Test MUST support the Test execution with the default `Parameter` values, and MAY optionally support other `Parameter` values.
-Provided `Parameters` MUST NOT change the behavior of the Test to depart from the `bdqffdq:Specification.expectedResponse`. `Parameters` MUST only change the behavior of the Test as specified in the `bdqffdq:Specification.expectedResponse`.
+Provided `Parameters` MUST NOT change the behavior of the Test to depart from the `bdqffdq:Specification` `hasExpectedResponse`. `Parameters` MUST only change the behavior of the Test as specified in the `bdqffdq:Specification` `hasExpectedResponse`.

 See also the [Test Parameters](../../guide/users/index.md#34-test-parameters-non-normative) section in the [User's Guide)](../../guide/users/index.md) for further guidance on `Parameters` and `Arguments`.